-On 25th May, 2017, the new European Medical Device Regulation (MDR) entered into force, replacing existing directives.
-The new regulation applies to manufacturers selling medical devices in Europe and has a transition period of 3 years for all manufacturers to update their technical documentation and processes to comply with new requirements, aiming for a full transition by 2020.
+On 25th May, 2017, the new European Medical Device Regulation (MDR) entered into force, and as a result, existing directives were replaced.
+The new regulation applies to manufacturers selling medical devices in Europe.
+It has a transition period of 3 years for all manufacturers to update their technical documentation and processes.
+This, therefore, ensures compliance with the new requirements, aiming for a full transition by 2020.

-The MDR will require further inspection of technical documentation, place rigorous requirements on clinical evaluation and post-market follow-ups and will increase traceability of devices through the supply chain.
-The aim is to provide a more robust EU legislation framework to allow for greater protection of public health and safety.
+The MDR will require further inspection of technical documentation, place rigorous requirements on clinical evaluation and will also increase traceability of devices through the supply chain.
+The aim, as a result, is to provide a more robust EU legislation framework to allow for greater protection of public health and safety.

 - A new risk classification system for in vitro diagnostic medical devices in line with international guidance